Vegan Biscotti with Almonds

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Crunchy and full of flavors, these vegan biscotti with almonds are absolutely perfect for dunking in coffee.
+Crunchy and full of flavors, these vegan biscotti with almonds are perfect for dunking in coffee.
 They’re easy to make in 1-bowl with a few basic ingredients, and you can substitute almonds with any kind of nuts, chocolate chips or dried fruit.

 Bonus?
-No fancy ingredients required.
+No fancy ingredients are required.

-This recipe requires simple basic ingredients:
+This recipe requires simple essential ingredients:

 How to make vegan biscotti